billroy/bitlash-commander/README.md

 	- inherit from eventemitter for side effects like color changes
 	- BUG: no display indication that a repeat button is repeating

+- only send exec if there's a script

 - put labels below buttons?
 	- full face in color with readout